saehaana/Heirloom/README.md

 This discord bot provides ease of access to data commonly utilized by Apex Legends users.
 If you want to check up on Apex in-game information **WITHOUT** launching the game, adding this bot to your server is a better alternative if you always leave your discord open.
 Otherwise you can stick to web searches or opening the game as that will fulfill the same purpose.

 # Bot Invitation
+Will be available for server invite on top.gg once enough features have been added.

 # Command List